-Based in Abu Dhabi, this portal contains health care information in English and Arabic.
+This collaboration between the Cleveland Clinic and Mubadala provides health care information in English and Arabic.
 WebMD appears to be the source of most documents.

 General health information is found on this site with hundreds of Arabic documents.
 Some information is available in audio/video format.

 Amos, D. (2008, January 17) Iraqi Refugees Suffer Long-Term Effects of Torture.
 NPR.org.
 Retrieved from http://www.npr.org/templates/story/story.php?storyId=18164366